aykhan019/Coursera.Notes/README.md

     - Add the following secrets:
       - `NOTION_TOKEN` - Your Notion integration token.
       - `TOP_PAGE_ID` - The ID of the top page to start exporting from.
+      - `ACTIONS_TOKEN` - A token used for pushing changes.

 3. **Install Dependencies**:
     The workflow installs dependencies automatically, but for local testing, you may install them manually: